josephGZC/apple_products_performance/README.md

 ### 5.4.
 Geographic Breakdown <a name="geographic-breakdown"></a> <a href="#toc">[↑]</a>

-- The United States remained the #1 market across all years, followed by China, Germany, and France.
+Regionally, the United States consistently emerged as Apple’s top-performing market from 2019 to 2022, followed by China, Germany, and France.
+Within the U.S., cities such as Glenade, Brooklyn, and New York recorded the highest volume of sales, confirming them as key revenue-generating hubs.

-- Within the U.S., the cities of Glenade, Brooklyn, and New York recorded the highest unit sales, indicating strong localized demand that could benefit from targeted promotions or supply focus.
+These localized patterns reveal clear opportunities.
+Instead of relying solely on broad national campaigns, Apple can implement hyper-targeted strategies—focusing marketing, promotions, or event-based outreach in cities where engagement is already high.
+Strengthening these top-performing zones could create compounding growth effects.
 <div align="center" style="margin-top: -10px; margin-bottom: 10px;">
   <img src="https://github.com/user-attachments/assets/c753746d-089d-484d-aa12-3797ad581b17" width="90%">
 </div>